-The short-term actions provided for an aggressive monitoring program.
-Microcystin sampling at the City's drinking water intakes was initiated on July 1, 2019 and extended through October 21, 2019.
-Raw water from both of the City's Intakes was sampled weekly.
+Short-term actions provide for an aggressive monitoring program.
+Microcystin sampling at the City's drinking water intakes was initiated on July 5, 2023, and extended through October 10, 2023.
+Raw water from both City's Intakes was sampled weekly.
 If microcystin is detected, repeat samples are collected for both raw and treated water at that Intake until results are below detectable levels of microcystin for three consecutive days.
-Microcystin samples were collected and transported to a certified lab on 16 occasions for analysis in 2019.
-No raw water samples had microcystin levels above the limit of quantitation (LOQ) of 0.3 μ g/LAs a result of boosting chlorine levels at the water intake cribs and wet wells, and maintaining an elevated chlorine concentration in treated water, microcystin has not been detected in the water distribution system in 2019.
+Microcystin samples were collected and transported to a certified lab on 17 occasions for analysis in 2023.
+There were no raw water or treated water samples reported to have microcystin levels above the limit of quantitation (LOQ) of $0.3 \mu g/L$ in 2023.

-Short term actions also addressed the City's response to finished water microcystin levels above the $0.3 \mu g/L$. in regards to public messaging and agency coordination.
+Short term actions also addressed the City's response to finished water microcystin levels above the 0.3 μ g/L. in regards to public messaging and agency coordination.
 These measures included identifying specific agencies and contact information involved in decision making and communications and resources immediately available, such as alternate potable water.